When It All Goes South

 When It All Goes South is the nineteenth studio album by American country music band Alabama, released in 2001.
 It produced the singles "When It All Goes South", "Will You Marry Me" and "The Woman He Loves".
 This became Alabama's final studio album of original materials until 2015's Southern Drawl.
-It ranked at No. 37 in Billboard Album Charts and No. 4 on Country Album Chart.
+It ranked at number 37 on the Billboard 200 and number four on the Country Albums Chart.